 Applications for accreditation are reviewed by experienced and independent peers nominated and selected from Australia’s higher education and research sector.

-Each SAGE member institute nominates candidates for peer review, including suggested expert advisors, as part of their involvement in the SAGE pilot.
+Each SAGE subscriber institution nominates candidates for peer review, including suggested expert advisors, as part of their involvement in the SAGE pilot.
 From this pool of nominees, peer review panels are formed ensuring independence and a range of expertise are addressed and included on each panel.
 Peer review panellist expertise include:

 - Discipline specific expertise (e.g. data and analytics)